cryptokroko515/cryptokroko515/README.md

 * https://github.com/Daniel-Wang/librio Easy to set up portfolio script for Binance.
 Fill in your preferred portfolio and run the script.

 #### Looking for :
-A script for **Binance Exchange** that can do a **automated portfolio management** (top 10, 15 or 20), preferably using marketcap and some sort of threshold.
+A script for **Binance Exchange** that can do an **automated portfolio management** (top 10, 15 or 20), preferably using marketcap and some sort of threshold.
 Somewhat like cryptodex.
 Still have not found it here, so if you know of a useful script, let me know :)

 ##### Disclaimer
 I am not a qualified licensed investment advisor and I don't have any professional finance experience.
 What i find useful can be of no use for you.
 Use everything provided at YOUR OWN RISK!
 I have no responsibility for any loss or hardship incurred directly or indirectly.